hbs-rcs/large_data_in_R/index.md

     principles](#general-strategies-and-principles)
     -   [Use a fast binary data storage format that enables reading data subsets](#use-a-fast-binary-data-storage-format-that-enables-reading-data-subsets)
-    -   [Partition (aka “shard”) the data on disk to facilitate chunked access and computation](#partition-aka-shard-the-data-on-disk-to-facilitate-chunked-access-and-computation)
+    -   [Partition the data on disk to facilitate chunked access and computation](#partition-the-data-on-disk-to-facilitate-chunked-access-and-computation)
     -   [Only read in the data you need](#only-read-in-the-data-you-need)
-    -   [Use streaming data tools and algorithms where available](#use-streaming-data-tools-and-algorithms-where-available)
     -   [Avoid unnecessarily storing or duplicating data in memory](#avoid-unnecessarily-storing-or-duplicating-data-in-memory)
     -   [Technique summary](#technique-summary)